 Do you realize that there are parallels between this Bible passage and gospel of Jesus Christ?
 This passage is a wonderful example of the depth of Christ’s love and grace.
 Because of Adam and Eve’s sin in the garden of Eden, we were born into slavery, under bondage to sin (Romans 6:20–23).
 Jesus died on the cross to pay the debt for our sins.
 That is a debt that we could never pay without Him.
 As Christians, Jesus has freed us from the slavery of sin, adopted us into His family, and will allow us to spend eternity with Him (Galatians 4:4–7, John 3:16).

 Children, if you have not made the decision to trust in Jesus to pay your sin debt, and you would like to learn more about doing this, please read our kid’s webpage that explains the Good News.

-We love to hear from you!
-If you have any questions, please ask an adult to help you submit them using this page on our website.
-We’ll be looking forward to receiving more interesting questions!1 Taylor, P and Hodge, B. 2010.
+Parents, if your children have any questions, please submit them using the “contact us” section on our main website.1 Taylor, P and Hodge, B. 2010.
 Doesn’t the Bible Support Slavery?
 The New Answers Book 3.
 Green Forest, Arkansas: Master Books.